His name was Jason. I met him at a networking event at The Westin Hotel at Grand Central.

 Jason looked just as bored.
 So, when I sat down next to him, I asked what he thought of the event.
 He lifted a flute of champagne and winked.
 “Great,” he said.
 He was young, wore black boots, and was dressed like a member of the Serbian militia.
 Turns out he was there to give a talk about his company, a startup that makes software for scheduling when and where to rent office space.
 I feigned interest and went into listening mode.

 He told me about his vision for “revolutionizing” the workplace and that millennials wanted “a life, not a job.”
 I told him I must be a millennial.
 He didn’t laugh.
 Then he followed up with what I call “Twitter wisdom”–positive psychology platitudes that are more marketing than insight.
 Still, he was articulate, smart, and spoke with conviction.
 When you sit with someone like that, you are cool by association.
 Anyone who has been to high school knows this.
-Actually, I felt as if I was in high school.
+Actually, I felt as if I were in high school.

 We agreed that business needed an entrepreneurial spirit and an openness to risk.
 This included a rejection of business jargon, since language shapes thought and behavior.